 With the concurrence of their high school administration, high school students may enroll as full-time or part-time, non-degree students at Ocean County College in the "Early College Jump Start" Program.
-Early College Jump Start students may register for a maximum of 12 credits per semester at Ocean County College while attending high school.
-Reduced tuition is available, excluding all online courses.
-Online learning courses are not recommended for students in the Early College Jump Start Program.
+Early College Jump Start students may register for a maximum of 18 credits per semester at Ocean County College while attending high school.
+Reduced tuition is available, including all online courses.
+Online course fees do apply.